Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 erRef

 Mul.
 Kind Note
-#@SECTION: 0..1 aggr This represents a Parameter within AUTOSAR.
+0..1 aggr This represents a Parameter within AUTOSAR.

 Note that the Datatype of the referenced ParameterDataPrototype shall be an